-A signed Parental Consent Form/Student Contract, indicating the parent/guardian's permission for student internet use at school, must be submitted before students can use our systems.
+A signed Parental Consent Form/Student Contract, indicating the guardian's/cartaker's permission for student internet use at school, must be submitted before students can use our systems.
 Every student must have a signed consent form on file at Granite Academy.

-Parents/guardians may withdraw permission for their child to access the internet at school by contacting the student's counselor.
+Guardians/caregivers may withdraw permission for their child to access the internet at school by contacting the student's counselor.